 In 2016/2017, the Friedrich-Ebert-Stiftung conducted a large-scale representative survey of youths and young adults in eight countries in the Middle East and North Africa.
 Encompassing around 9,000 young people between 16 and 30 years from Egypt, Bahrain, Yemen, Jordan, Lebanon, Morocco, Palestine, Syria and Tunisia, the results offer fascinating insights into their attitudes to life, self-image, and perceptions of the future.

-The survey results reveal the uncertainties confronting young people from the region in many realms.
+The FES MENA Youth Study reveals the uncertainties confronting young people from the region in many realms.
 However, faced with these imperatives, young people find ways to cope with difficult circumstances and discover their own solutions to make headway.
-Many of them look to the future with confidence, despite major economic upheavals and scant scope for political participation, as well as violence, war, poverty and hunger in some countries.
+Many of them look to the future with confidence, despite major economic upheavals and scant scope for political participation, as well as violence, war, poverty, and hunger in some countries.

-The Friedrich-Ebert-Stiftung views young people as a decisive factor for democratic development in the region and is keen to strengthen their potential to initiate change in the world of politics and across society.
-Based on the results presented here, the Friedrich Ebert Stiftung seeks to foster engagement with young people’s situation in the MENA region.
+The Friedrich-Ebert-Stiftung views young women and men as a decisive factor for democratic development in the region and is keen to strengthen their potential to initiate change in the world of politics and across society.
+Based on the survey results, the Friedrich Ebert Stiftung seeks to foster engagement with young people’s situation in the MENA region.

 The data collected on assignment by the Friedrich-Ebert-Stiftung and in collaboration of Kantar Public (previously TNS Infratest Politikforschung) and the University Leipzig can be found in separate PDF-Files for each country: